Haklim733/spark/docs/spark_session_guide.md

 4. **Extensibility**: Easy to add new Spark versions or configurations
 5. **Dependency Injection**: Clean separation of concerns for Iceberg config
 6. **Backward Compatibility**: Old functions still work with deprecation warnings

+## Limitations: Unsupported and Supported Functions in Spark Connect

+Spark Connect (as of your current environment) supports more features than earlier versions, but some limitations remain.
+Based on actual tests, here is what is and isn't supported:

+### Supported (did NOT raise errors in tests)
+- **Python UDFs**: User-defined functions written in Python are supported.
+- **DataFrame actions**: `collect()` and `toPandas()` work as expected.
+- **Iceberg catalog DDL**: Namespace creation and similar DDL operations work.
+- **Direct file system access**: Reading local files from the Python process is supported.

+### Unsupported (raised errors in tests)
+- **DataFrame `count()`**: This action raises a serialization or protocol error.
+- **DataFrame `foreach()`**: Not supported; raises an error.
+- **RDD operations**: The RDD API is not available in Spark Connect.
+- **Custom serialization**: Operations like `map`, `flatMap`, or custom partition logic are not supported.
+- **DataFrame transformations with Python lambdas**: e.g., `df.filter(lambda x: ...)` is not supported.

+### Notes
+- Support for features may vary by Spark version, deployment, and backend configuration.
+Always test in your environment.
+- For the latest list of supported and unsupported features, see the [official Spark Connect documentation](https://spark.apache.org/docs/latest/connect/index.html#limitations).